researchpy/documentation/source/index.rst

 information in one method.
 If analyses were not available in these packages, code was developed to fill the gap.

-Formula's are provided with citations if the code originated from researchpy.
+Formulas are provided with citations if the code originated from researchpy.
 All output has been tested and verified by comparing to established software packages such as Stata, SAS, SPSS, and/or R.